-Sydney’s craft beer and micro distillery scene have grown at an astonishing rate over the last few years.
+Sydney’s craft beer and micro-distillery scene have grown at an astonishing rate over the last few years.
 There are breweries near Sydney that offers a perfect crafternoon if you love your ales.
 But what are the best craft breweries to select for your Sydney brewery tour?

 Small or independent craft brewers and distillers have undoubtedly made significant inroads into Australia’s alcohol market.
-As per the Australian Tax Office (ATO), there were over 75 alcohol licenses offers to microbrewers to produce craft beer.
+As per the Australian Tax Office (ATO), there were over 75 alcohol license offers to microbrewers to produce craft beer.
 The statistics show the growth was significant and nearly 1.7 new licenses offer year on year basis during 2016/17.
-NSW holds the second largest proportion of craft beer breweries followed by Victoria who owns over 168 breweries as of 2018 statistics.
+NSW holds the second largest proportion of craft beer breweries followed by Victoria which owns over 168 breweries as of 2018 statistics.

 The explosion of the craft beer industry in Sydney attracted many visitors.
 Those from locally and overseas who are looking for brewery tours near Sydney.
 But many had the question of “How to find the best brewery tours in Sydney? or What are the best breweries near Sydney?”.
-Hence, we thought of introducing some of the best breweries and distilleries near Sydney.
+Hence, we (Sydney Private Tours) thought of introducing some of the best breweries and distilleries near Sydney.
 And give a brief introduction of their craft produce.

 Breweries in Port Stephens